 Create a truly cinematic viewing experience by affixing LED Strip Lights to the rear of your television.
 Back-lighting is a simple yet visually stunning effect that can enhance your viewing experience considerably!

 Yes, simply attach the LED strip using the strong adhesive tape on the back.
 Then, plug it into a wall socket or your TV’s USB port and achieve an incredible colour-changing lighting display to suit the programme or film you’re watching!

 In Your Kitchen

 Single colour LED strip lights are also very popular for use in the kitchen.
-If yours is the kind of family that enjoys evenings sitting around a kitchen island or breakfast bar, the experience will only be improved by attaching a strip of LED lights beneath the plinth.
+If yours is the kind of family that enjoys evenings sitting around a kitchen island or breakfast bar, you'll only improve your experience by attaching a strip of LED lights beneath the plinth.
 Their brightness can be easily adjusted either up or down using a compatible remote control.

 Cool White (6000K) is most often the LED colour temperature of choice for the kitchen.
 This is because it’s a bright, clinical type of light that makes everything look clean and fresh.